 2. An expensive model if implemented incorrectly- If the employees failed to meet their work requirements, this model can turn out to be costly to the firm.
 In Sweden's two-year experiment with reducing the workweek to 30 hours while continuing a five-day structure, in the end, it proved to be costly to uphold even with increased levels of productivity.

 This is the model wherein employees can decide their own working hours according to their own comfort.

-Being in the twenty-first century, it’s time for a change from the old long hour working culture which dominated the twentieth century.
+Being in the twenty-first century, it's time to change from the old long hour working culture that dominated the twentieth century.
 Though, after Covid-19 affected our economy, companies had no choice other than switching to work from policies.
-The economy can still get influenced and normalize the concept of working from home, the huge change only occurs when they amend their policies to allow ‘Work from Home’ to the employees even after the pandemic ends.
+The economy can still get influenced and normalize the concept of working from home, the huge change only occurs when they amend their policies to allow 'Work from Home' to the employees even after the pandemic ends.